JoelK3009/john_baskerville/john_baskerville.md

 # John Baskerville

 ### Letter Founder & Master Printer

-John Baskerville (1706–1775) was an English businessman whose entrepreneurial attentions included japanning and papier-mâché; he is, however, best remembered as a typographer and printer, not least for the design of the eponymous typeface which, to this very day, bears his name.
+John Baskerville (1706–1775) was an English businessman whose entrepreneurial attentions included _japanning and papier-mâché_; he is, however, best remembered as a typographer and printer, not least for the design of the eponymous typeface which, to this very day, bears his name.